Senior Writer: Jahnavi Vekaria

 Any product lifecycle management has exemplary results in end-to-end application management, controlling costs, and managing different risks.
 SaaS vendor management is the detailed strategy that helps businesses manage other SaaS vendors and supplier relationships.

 This process aims to locate the best IT solution, manage them, keep strict tracking and rigorous monitoring, and optimize the total expenses.
-Hence, the steps to address the vendor lifecycle of SaaS are

 Before starting the search for SaaS vendors, businesses need to evaluate the current SaaS requirements.
 For example, is it for a new business process, or is it a part of the SaaS upgrade?